codepks/LearningWPF/README.md

 3. `Detailed View` is basically making template views visible under your header and you can have the customized templates in the detailed view.

 ### Header View
-Please suffer the example given here:
+Please refer the example given here:
 [source](https://help.syncfusion.com/wpf/datagrid/master-details-view)

 # Keywords